k98kurz/micropycelium/Packager_spec.md

 ## Deliver

-Takes a Package and attempts to deliver it to the Application.
+Takes a Package, originating Interface, and originating MAC address, then attempts to deliver the Package blob, Interface, and MAC to the Application.
 Invoked by the Receive operation, but can also be invoked through the Packager API directly.
 Directly invoking the Deliver operation may be useful for bootstrapping an Application or for inter-Application communication.

 ## Add Application